esm-tools/esm_tools/docs/recipes/how_to_run.rst

 .. **Feature available since version:** <version_num>

 This recipe describes how to setup a runscript for the following different kinds of experiments.
-Besides the variables described in :ref:esm_variables, add the following variables to your runscript, as described below.
+Besides the variables described in :ref:`esm_variables:ESM-Tools Variables`, add the following variables to your runscript, as described below.

 * **Initial run**: An experiment from initial model conditions.